shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-miniposts-tutorial.md

 Back to your editor, inside the src folder, we create an abi.json file and paste the ABI.

-Get the contract address from deployed contracts in remix or https://mumbai.polygonscan.com/
+Get the contract address from deployed contracts in Remix or https://mumbai.polygonscan.com/

 ![](../../../.gitbook/assets/miniposts08.png)